EARnagram/reversi/user_stories/MVP_user_stories_reversi.md

 ### Basic Structure
 - As a user, I'd like to see an 8x8 board
 - As a user, I'd like a hover effect to show over cells
+- As a user, I'd like each player to represent a certain color

 ### Move Logic
 -